 1. Sailing from Sausalito

 Ahoy there!
 Sailing is one of the loveliest ways to explore Sausalito.
-Luckily, there’s plenty of sailing Airbnb Experiences in Sausalito to bring out the sailor in you.
+Luckily, there are plenty of sailing Airbnb Experiences in Sausalito to bring out the sailor in you.

 Those wanting to get their hands dirty can book a tour with Ryan, sailing on the San Francisco Bay aboard his refurbished 1968 Bristol Corsair.
 He’ll teach you all about the basics of sailing while soaking up the sun and enjoying the watery views.
 Those looking to unwind at the sea should book Evan’s tour aboard Alsager.
 In this experience, he takes you to see SF’s fantastic landmarks as he shares all about his voyages and sailing lifestyle.
 Evan also offers an evening sail to witness sublime sunset views.